NatronGitHub/Natron/README.md

 - Basic knowledge of [OpenGL](https://en.wikipedia.org/wiki/OpenGL)
 - Basic knowledge of [Python](https://en.wikipedia.org/wiki/Python_(programming_language))

+For more information, see the "Contributing" section below.

 If you are willing to help, please contact the development team on the [pixls.us Natron forum](https://discuss.pixls.us/c/software/natron).

 Features